type

 3. The Tiny House Titan: Living Large, Stepping Lightly

 Who needs 3,000 square feet of “stuff storage”?
 I used to live in a 900-square-foot apartment, and let’s be honest—I had a closet full of clothes I never wore.
-There’s this neon green dress in there (I bought it for an outdoor concert in 2019—rained all day, so I wore a hoodie instead).
+There’s this neon green dress in there (I bought it for an outdoor concert in 2019—my favorite band was playing, I’d been hyped for months, then it rained all day, so I wore a hoodie instead).
 It still has the tag on.
 I tried it on once, looked like a glow stick at a funeral, and stuffed it back.
 Then there’s the blender—impulse buy from a late-night Amazon scroll.
-It makes smoothies that taste like cardboard.
+I thought I’d make smoothies every morning.
+Spoiler: I made one, it tasted like cardboard mixed with spinach, and now it lives in the back of my cabinet.
 And three extra mugs?
 I only use the chipped blue one with a cat on it.

 Tiny Houses fix that.
 They’re all about “less is more”—but not the boring “I have no personality” less.
 Every inch counts.
 Built-in couches that turn into beds.
-Shelves that hide laundry baskets (genius—no more staring at a pile of dirty clothes).
-Tiny kitchens that feel cozy, not cramped.
+Shelves that hide laundry baskets (genius—no more staring at a pile of dirty clothes while you watch TV).
+Tiny kitchens that feel cozy, not cramped—like a little nook where you can cook without tripping over a trash can.
 They’re made with sustainable stuff (bamboo, reclaimed wood) and use barely any energy.
-No more paying to heat a spare bedroom you only use for storage.
+No more paying to heat a spare bedroom you only use for storage (mine was just a pile of boxes and that neon dress).
 No more “where did I put my keys?” panic—there’s only one drawer for them.

-I toured a tiny house last month—this cute one on wheels, with a little porch strung with fairy lights.
-The owner, a girl named Lila, showed me her “hidden” storage: a bench that lifted up to hold her hiking boots, a shelf under the bed for her books.
+I toured a tiny house last month—this cute one on wheels, with a little porch strung with fairy lights that twinkled even in the daytime.
+The owner, a girl named Lila, showed me her “hidden” storage: a bench that lifted up to hold her hiking boots (she had three pairs—all scuffed from trails), a shelf under the bed for her books (mostly fantasy novels, which I totally judged her for… then asked for recommendations).
 She said she used to live in a 1,500-square-foot house and “felt lost in it.”
+Like, she’d buy things just to fill the space, and then she’d forget she had them.
 Now?
-She moves the tiny house every few months—parked it in a meadow last summer, a mountain town this winter.
+She moves the tiny house every few months—parked it in a meadow last summer (she sent me photos of fireflies at night), a mountain town this winter (she skis every weekend).
 “I don’t miss the stuff,” she said, handing me a glass of lemonade.
 “I miss the space to breathe.”

 I left there thinking about that neon green dress.
 Maybe it’s time to donate it.
 And that blender?
 Yeah, it’s going to Goodwill.
 Minimalist living never looked so fun.